WasiqB/wasiqb.github.io/_appium/15-verification.md

 `shouldBeDisplayed` | Verifies if the element is displayed or not.
 `shouldBeEnabled` | Verifies if the element is enabled or not.
 `shouldNotBeDisplayed` | Verifies if the element is hidden or not.
-`textShouldBeEqualTo` | Verifies if element text is equal to gievn string or not.
+`textShouldBeEqualTo` | Verifies if element text is equal to given string or not.